 A roof leak in your house is one of the common perils usually covered under the dwelling protection portion of your home insurance coverage.
-If damage from a windstorm, heavy snow, lightning, or a fallen tree branch happens to your roof and results in water damage, your home insurance usually covers it for repair or replacement as needed.
+If damage from a windstorm, heavy snow, lightning or a fallen tree branch impacts your roof and results in water damage, your home insurance usually covers it for repair or replacement as needed.

-While the standard home insurance coverage provided for a roof leak Is expansive, there are some exclusions you will want to be aware of:
+While the standard home insurance coverage provided for a roof leak is expansive, there are some exclusions to be aware of:

 - Specific types of roof material are often not covered under your homeowners insurance.
-The reasons for exclusion range from the cost of the materials to their risk for damage.
 The most often excluded roof types are:

 - Wood shake